ulinja/gobatmon/README.md

 Gobatmon is a very simple battery level monitoring daemon for Linux systems.

-It continuously keeps an eye on the current charge level of the battery in your laptop and triggers warning notifications in case of low charge.
+It keeps an eye on the current charge level of the battery in your laptop and triggers desktop notifications warning you about low charge.

 If charging with AC power or above 20% charge, you will see no notifications.
 If running on battery power and below 20% / 10% charge, you will receive a low battery / very low battery notification